-During COVID, Azor signed nine leases in her centers and seven of those were for pop-up stores.
+During the COVID-19 pandemic, Azor signed nine leases in her centers and seven of those were for pop-up stores.
 Three of the leases with pop-up stores were for three and five years.

-"I brought in a hobby store and I gave them October, November and December free," she says.
+"I brought in a hobby store and I gave them October, November and December free," she said.
 "They killed it.
 They did \$40,000 in October, \$80,000 in November and \$149,000 in December.
 And they signed a three-year lease with me at market rents."